This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Just a short one minute drive or five minute walk from Waltham Abbey is start of Lee Valley Country Park, which runs from Waltham Abbey to Broxbourne and has over 1000 hectares of parkland, waterways and wildlife to explore (plus the only frisbee golf park we can recall outside of Queenstown in New Zealand).

 What we like about the park is that it is suitable for say a short stroll along the canal or river or equally you could spend all day here, hiking or exploring on your mountain bike.

-Other London blog posts
+Other London blog posts you might like

-- Top things to do in East London
+- Top things to do in east London

 - Wanstead and Wanstead Park guide,